Renewing Your CDL in Rhode IslandCompare Commercial Vehicle Insurance Rates in 3 Steps

 If you wish to add an endorsement or upgrade to a different class of license when renewing your Rhode Island CDL, you'll need the following:

 - Your current license

 - Proof that you passed the required exams for that particular license

-If you're renewing a license with a hazmat endorsement, make sure your TSA background check is still good (it expires every 5 years).
+If you're renewing a license with a hazmat endorsement, make sure your TSA background check is still good.
 If you need a new one, get it done at least a month ahead of time. bring the following: